Einsteinish/Gauss-Riemann-I/README.md

-# Gauss-Riemann-I Gaussian Curvature and Three Geometries
+# Gauss–Riemann, Part I: Gaussian Curvature and Three Geometries

 ## 1. What Is Curvature?